LLNL/PolyClipper/docs/building.rst

 CMAKE_BUILD_TYPE : (Debug, Release, RelWithDebInfo, MinSizeRel)
   Choose the type of build -- for more information see the `Cmake documentation <https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html>`_.

-POLYCLIPPER_INSTALL_DIR
+CMAKE_INSTALL_PREFIX
   The top-level path for installing PolyClipper include files, libraries, and any Python modules or documentation.

 POLYCLIPPER_PYTHON_INSTALL
   Optionally specify a path for installing the PolyClipper Python module.
-If not specified the Python module is installed to ``${POLYCLIPPER_INSTALL_DIR}/lib/python/site-packages/PolyClipper``.
+If not specified the Python module is installed to ``${CMAKE_INSTALL_PREFIX}/lib/python/site-packages/PolyClipper``.

 PYTHON_EXE
   Optionally specify a specific Python executable to use when building Python module.
 If this is not given PolyClipper checks to see if a suitable Python can be found and used automatically.